course-details-portlet

 The candidate has

-• Experience with detailing on every level
+• Experience with detailing of products.

 • An understanding of the importance of details for industrial produced product's overall design.